Is my Neoserra database secure?

 In addition to the recommendations listed above, administrators should also be aware of all employees who are no longer with your organization.
 Usernames and passwords associated with employees who have left your organization should be immediately revoked.
 Users who believe that their passwords have been compromised should immediately notify their administrator and change their password.

 When you are done online, log off.
 We suggest you do this before you shut your computer off.
+By default, Neoserra will automatically log you off after 12 hours of idle time.

 Individual Computer Security